google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 You can fix the cones as shapes with a small stapler.
 Then use your glue gun to adhere each cone to the wreath shape, starting at the middle and working up to the face, then turning the cones in the opposite direction to descend to the other side.

-I made a bow with my Bow Maker die out of Cherry Cobbler cardstock and fixed it to the bottom centre.
+I made a bow with my Bow Maker die (retired) out of Cherry Cobbler cardstock and fixed it to the bottom centre.

 I love the end result!